Helen: Everyone's special, Dash. Dash: Which is another way of saying no one is.

 Deadly Dodging: About half of the death toll racked up throughout the movie is Dash of all people getting mooks to blow themselves up on scenery.

 Description Porn: Edna's presentation of the costumes she makes for the Parr family.
-Somewhat justified in that if you're being handed a supersuit, you wanna know exactly what it does.
+She seems rather down about no longer being able to make super suits, so presumably Edna was very excited to be showing off her work.
+Justified in that if you're being handed a supersuit, you wanna know exactly what it does.
 Also makes for cool visual effects.